-In this article, I will discuss trunk-based and feature-based development, with the aim of helping you decide which is the right workflow for your team.
+In this article, you’ll learn the differences between trunk-based and feature-based development and how to decide which is the right workflow for your team.

 What is trunk-based development?